 Caribbean Slave Owners with a County Mayo Connection (1670-1834)

-This talk will examine the connections between County Mayo and historical slavery in the British Caribbean.
-It will consider why individuals and families with links to Mayo migrated to the Caribbean and became involved in planting and slavery.
-It will look at the benefits that accrued to them socially, politically, and economically through having a presence on both sides of the Atlantic.
-Finally, it will consider the difficulties of reconstructing the biographies of the many whose lives were stolen and identities erased by those with a Mayo connection.
+This talk examines the connections between County Mayo and historical slavery in the British Caribbean.
+It considers why individuals and families with links to Mayo migrated to the Caribbean and became involved in planting and slavery.
+It looks at the benefits that accrued to them socially, politically, and economically through having a presence on both sides of the Atlantic.
+Finally, it considers the difficulties of reconstructing the biographies of the many whose lives were stolen and identities erased by those with a Mayo connection.

 Dr. Michael M. O'Connor is a lawyer, independent researcher, and author.
 He holds First Class Honours Degrees in Law from Trinity College Dublin and Cambridge University, He also has a Doctorate in Philosophy (Law) from Trinity College Dublin.
 He has practised as a lawyer for almost thirty years in Ireland and internationally, including several years in the Middle East.
 His research interests include social history, crime & punishment, women & the law, 18th & 19th-century public institutions, and slavery.